tyjhart/flowanalyzer/Install/README.md

 # Minimum Requirements

-Each instance should be installed on a fresh 64-bit [Ubuntu Server](https://www.ubuntu.com/download/server) machine with **systemd support** and the following **minimum** specs:
+Each instance should be installed on a fresh 64-bit [Ubuntu Server](https://www.ubuntu.com/download/server) machine with **systemd support**, and at least the minimum required resources as listed in the [main README document Requirements section](../README.md#requirements).

-At least one Ubuntu Server installation with the following **minimum** hardware specs:

-- 4GB RAM
-- 2 CPU Cores
-- 90GB HDD space

-The following versions of Ubuntu Server have been tested and verified to work with the [installation](./Install/README.md) script:

-- 16.04 LTS
-- 16.10

-**Note**: The installation script is incompatible with Ubuntu versions prior to 15.04 due to a move to SystemD.
+The installation script is incompatible with Ubuntu versions prior to 15.04 due to a shift to SystemD by Canonical.
+Earlier versions of Ubuntu can use SystemD with a fair amount of work, but the installation script isn't supported on non-SystemD platforms with workarounds implemented.

-Additional Elasticsearch nodes will greatly increase performance and provide failover in case of node failure.
-Having additional Elasticsearch nodes will also allow you to retain more flow data.
+While installing everything on one server is good for proof-of-concept or testing, additional Elasticsearch nodes will greatly increase performance and provide failover.
+Having additional Elasticsearch nodes will also allow you to retain more flow data, and tune overall performance to your needs.

 # Installation